Cheese from around the world

 It’s not enough that donkey milk is costly; only one farm in the world milks donkeys for cheese.
 As a result, only a lucky few have had donkey cheese grace their palates.

 Editor’s note: Pule cheese might be expensive, but clearly not too expensive for Wimbledon champion Novak Djokovic.
 He bought the entire annual production of the cheese in 2012 for a chain of restaurants he was opening in Serbia!

 Époisses de Bourgogne | The cheese that is so stinky that it was banned from public transportation

 If you fancy trying this smelly French cheese, you may need to hold your nose.
-This spicy and powerfully stinky cheese is made in the French village Époisses.
+This spicy and powerfully stinky cheese is made in the village of Époisses in France.
 It is a foul-smelling, unpasteurised cows-milk cheese which has been smear-ripened with local brandy and has a distinctive soft red-orange colour.
 Sold in a circular wooden box, restaurants usually serve this pongy treat on a spoon due to its extremely soft texture.

 Although popular at the start of the 20th century, with over 300 farms manufacturing the cheese, production had all but died out by the end of WWII.
 The cheese was then brought back to life in 1956 by a pair of farmers, which then lead to its new found popularity once again.